royatirek/TorrentDownloader/README.md

 The content is being scrapped from https://zooqle.com<br>
 All the codes in Implement.py is written with comments where needed<br>

-Download feature has not been build.You can use your own server or third part offerings to build download feature completely.
+Download feature has not been build.You can use your own server or third party offerings to build download feature completely.

 Further development has been stopped till I find the favourable condition.